-A lot of detail was lost on the scaling but we’ll bring it back and we’ll start with restoring the outlines.
+A lot of detail was lost in the scaling but we’ll bring it back and we’ll start restoring the outlines.

 I gave the wider of the two a bit of extra width that will allow to still keep some of the inner lines of the coin separate.
 It will also improve the motion because –getting a little technical here– the coin shouldn’t actually look 1/3 narrower after spinning 60˚ from the front view.
 Not sure exactly how much narrower it had to get per step but this will work!

 With our outlines drawn we can start to show an extra dimension for the coin, we want a slightly chunky coin, one that’s plainly visible even in the edge-on view.
-For Frame 2 the edge will barely be starting to show so we’ll just extend the outline on the right side by 1px.
-While for Frame 3 we’ll give the edge an extra 2px.
+For Frame 2 the edge will barely start to show so we’ll just extend the outline on the right side by 1px.
+While for Frame 3, we’ll give the edge an extra 2px.

 We have three frames but we need one more.
 Luckily, it’s the easiest one!

-It’s the edge-on view and it needs only be a rectangle with a 2px interior width (pixels inside just to illustrate width.)
+It’s the edge-on view and it only needs to be a rectangle with a 2px interior width (pixels inside just to illustrate width.)

 3. Add Color and Detail to Frames

-The more technical aspect is pretty much done, let’s get to the more artistic one.
+The technical part is pretty much done, let’s get to the artistic one.